Common questions regarding backflowsExpand All

 - No large out of pocket fees for testing or maintenance

 - Enhancing the safety of the drinking water supply

 - Ease of compliance with state regulations in keeping the water supply safe for everyone

-Backflow is the reversal of non-potable fluids or other substances through a cross connection to the water distribution system or to the customer’s water system.
+Backflow is the reversal of fluids or substances through a cross connection to the water distribution system or to the customer’s water system.

-- Garden hose connected to a spigot with the hose outlet:
+Example: Garden hose connected to a spigot with the hose: